stianlaa/byte-barometer/backend/README.md

 docker build -t byte-barometer .
 ```

 Then run the backend using the docker compose file, keeping your working environment clean and separated.
-This assumes you've configured your .env file.
+This assumes you've configured your .env file already.

 ```bash
 docker compose up
 ```

-With the docker container running the backend should serve and maintain the stored data.
+With the docker container running the backend should serve and maintain the vector database data.